20 LGBTQIA+ Owned Businesses That Are Making Rainbow Waves

 Shriyaaarghart

 Aravani Art Project’s Instagram bio reads, 'A collective movement working to enable the Transgender Community through visual art, social experiments, and magic.'
 And what a magical experience indeed!
 Their work started as an expression and experiment using art and friendship as social justice activism.
 They say, 'We started reclaiming spaces as cis-women, trans-women/men, and queer people to make a point.'
-They say the biggest way to support them is to buy their art—both digital and hand-painted canvases by their artists.
-Some other ways of support would be to commission work from them, or even to put them in touch with philanthropists or MNC's to sponsor painting large scale walls in public spaces.
+They say the biggest way to support them is to buy their art, both digital and hand-painted canvases, from their artists.
+Some other ways of support would be to commission work from them, or even to put them in touch with philanthropists or MNCs to sponsor painting large-scale walls in public spaces.

 Eclaypse